from sklearn.preprocessing import StandardScaler

 14.2 Standardizing all features

-In the previous lesson, we standardized all of the numerical features.
+In the previous lesson, we standardized the numerical features only.
 An alternative approach is to standardize all features after transformation, even if they were not originally numerical.
 That’s what we’ll try in this lesson.

 Our strategy will be to add standardization as the second step in the Pipeline, in between the ColumnTransformer and the model.
 However, our ColumnTransformer outputs a sparse matrix, and StandardScaler would destroy the sparseness by centering the data, likely resulting in a memory issue.